-Even if you are healthy, never get sick, or recover easily from illness, getting a flu shot can prevent the flu from harming the vulnerable people in our lives.
-You can take a few steps to protect your family from contracting the flu or reduce the severity of its effects.
+Even if you are a healthy person, never get sick, or recover easily from illness, getting a flu shot can prevent it from harming the vulnerable people in our lives.
+You can take a few extra steps to protect your family from contracting the sickness or reduce the severity of its effects.

 Flu season starts in October and extends to April.
 What are the habits we should employ to prevent getting or spreading the flu?